Kontinuation/sedona/docs/api/sql/NearestNeighbourSearching.md

 Introduction: join operation to find the k-nearest neighbors of a point or region in a spatial dataset.

-Format: `ST_KNN(R: Table, S: Table, k: Integer, use_spheroid: Boolean)`
+Format: `ST_KNN(R: Table, S: Table, k: Integer, use_spheroid: Boolean, search_radius: Double)`

+* `R` represents the queries side table.
+* `S` represents the objects side table.
-Where R is the queries side table and S is the object side table, K is the number of neighbors. use_spheroid is a boolean value that determines whether to use the spheroid distance or not.
+* `K` denotes the number of nearest neighbors to retrieve.
+* `use_spheroid` is a boolean value that specifies whether to calculate distances using the spheroid model.
+* `search_radius` is an optional parameter that defines the maximum distance within which neighbors will be searched, without imposing any constraints on its value.

 Queries side table contains geometries that are used to find the k-nearest neighbors in the object side table.